Why NomisLens exists

 Our story

 NomisLens was born out of frustration with a problem that shouldn't exist.
-Stargardt's disease causes progressive central vision loss, making fine detail — text, numbers, patient records — increasingly difficult to read.
-Standard Windows magnification helps on most apps, but critical workplace software — especially in medical, veterinary, and enterprise environments — often ignores it entirely.
+Stargardt's disease causes progressive central vision loss, making fine detail, like text, numbers, and patient records, increasingly difficult to read.
+Standard Windows magnification helps on most apps, but critical workplace software, especially in medical, veterinary, and enterprise environments, often ignores it entirely.

 We're publishing it free and open source because nobody should have to fight their tools to do their job.